-ID Location EPL Nois dB(Predicted Noise Levels dB(A)
+ID Location EPL Nois dB(Predicted Noise Levels dB(A) Night

-Nig ht Nigl ht
+Nig ht

 LAeq 15 Min LAmax LAeq 15 Min LAmax

 R1 Corner of McCauley Street and Australia Avenue 43 55 38 46 - 48

 R2 Australia Avenue 43 55 39 47 - 49

 R3 Murrabin Avenue 43 55 40 48 -50

 R4 Partanna Avenue (Most affected façade) 41 55 40 48 -50

-R5 Corner of Partanna Avenue and Moorina Avenue 39 55 37 42 -44
+R5 Corner of Partanna Avenue and Moorina Avenue 55 37 42 -44

 R6 Moorina Avenue 39 55 35 44 - 46

-Figure 3-1 Wind speed and direction during monitoring period (10 January - 17 January 2024, source BoM 2024)
+Figure 3-1 Wind speed and direction during monitoring period (16 May - 25 May 2024, source BoM 2024)

-The wind rose data indicates that winds up to about 5 m/s were concentrated in the north east and south-east for about equal amounts of time.
-Wind speeds below 7.5 m/s occurred for around 60% of the time and were evenly distributed throughout these quadrants.
+Winds of up to 5 m/s were concentrated in the north west for the majority of the monitoring period.
+Wind speeds above 5 m/s occurred for around 60% of the time and were evenly distributed throughout these quadrants.
 A graph of the wind speed frequency during the monitoring period is presented in Figure 3-2

-Winds from north-eastly and south-eastly directions are less likely to carry noise from the Opal site towards residential locations to the east and north-east of the site.
-Similarly, wind from these directions would reduce noise from the Port Botany and the Opal site at residences to the north-east but would generate higher levels of traffic noise from sections of Port Botany Road to the east of the Opal site.
+Winds from north-westerly directions are less likely to carry noise from the Opal site towards residential locations to the east and north-east of the site.
+Wind from the south-west direction where higher wind speeds were recorded for this quarter, would increase noise from the Port Botany and the Opal site to residences to the north-east but would generate higher levels of traffic noise from sections of Port Botany Road to the east of the Opal site.